-CULIURAL RESUURCES ю Project sponsor's Prior to issuance of Environmental Review Officer Considered complete presumption that archeological resources may be present within the project site, the following measures shall be undertaken to avoid any potentially qualified archaeological construction permits and throughout the after final Archeological Resources Report is ged consultant and construction period. approved construction funerary objects.
-The project sponsor shall retain the services of an contractor. archaeological consultant from the rotational Department Qualified Archaeological Consultants List (QACL) maintained by the planning department archaeologist.
-After the first project approval action or as directed by the Environmental Review Officer (ERO), the project sponsor shall contact the department archeologist to obtain the names and contact information for the next three archeological consultants on the QACL.
+MONITORING AND REPORTING PROGRAM Adopted Mitigation Measures Implementation Responsibility Mitigation Schedule Monitoring / Reporting Responsibility Monitoring Actions , Completion Criteria MITIGATION MEASURES AGREED TO BY PROJECT SPONSOR CULTURAL RESOURCES Mitigation Measure M-CR-3: Archaeological Testing: Based on a reasonable presumption that archeological resources may be present within the project site, the following measures shall be undertaken to avoid any potentially significant adverse effect from the proposed project on buried or submerged historical resources and on human remains and associated or unassociated funerary objects.
+The project sponsor shall retain the services of an archaeological consultant from the rotational Department Qualified Archaeological Consultants List (QACL) maintained by the planning department archaeologist.
+After the first project approval action or as directed by the Environmental Review Officer (ERO), the project sponsor shall contact the department archeological consultants on the QACL.
 The archeological consultant shall undertake an archeological testing program as specified herein.
 In addition, the consultant shall be available to conduct an archeological monitoring and/or data recovery program if required pursuant to this measure.
 The archeological consultant's work shall be conducted in accordance with this measure at the direction of the ERO.
-All plans and reports prepared by the consultant as specified herein shall be submitted first and directly to the ERO for review and comment and shall be considered draft reports subject to revision until final approval by the ERO.
+All plans and reports prepared by the consultant as specified herein shall be considered draft reports subject to revision until final approval by the ERO.
 Archeological monitoring and/or data recovery programs required by this measure could suspend construction of the project for up to a maximum of four weeks.
-At the direction of the ERO, the suspension of construction can be extended beyond four weeks only if such a suspension is the only feasible means to reduce to a less than significant level potential effects on a significant archeological resource as defined in CEQA
+At the direction of the ERO, the suspension of construction can be extended beyond four weeks only if such a suspension is the only feasible means to reduce to a less than significant level potential effects on a significant archeological resource as defined in CEQA Guidelines section.
+15064.5 (a) and (c).
+Prior to issuance of construction permits and throughout the construction period.
+Environmental Review Officer Considered complete after final Archeological Resources Report is approved